Paul-Asamoah-Boadu/Wrangling-and-Analyze-Data/README.md

 Make sure you complete the following items in this step.

 - Before you perform the cleaning, you will make a copy of the original data.
+- During cleaning, use the define-code-test framework and clearly document it.